fataelislami/Clone-DB-Remote-to-Local/README.md

 # DB Cloner Shell Script!

-This shell script is especially for the geeks who deal with multiple server environtment and want to run some test on a production database, but without affecting data itself, all you need is **DB Cloner** to make sure the environtments are equally matched, let's play, hope it help!
+This shell script is especially for the geeks who deal with multiple server environtment and want to run some test on a production database, but without affecting data itself, all you need is **DB Cloner** to make sure the environment are equally matched, let's play, hope it help!

 # Requirements